 Specific types of investments are defined in GC 53635.
 Also, GC 53635.2 permits the use of GC 53601 investment instruments, therefore, both GC 53601 et seq. and GC 53635 et seq. are the governing sections pertaining to legal investment instruments.
-Investments will only be made in authorized securities with a maturity date of five (5) years or less from the transaction settlement date.
+Investments will only be made in authorized securities with a maturity date of five (5) years or less from the transaction settlement date and may not have a forward settlement date exceeding 45 days from the time of investment.

-A complete and thorough investigation of investment pool programs such as LAIF and CAMP will be conducted prior to investing.
+A complete and thorough investigation of investment pool programs will be conducted prior to investing.
 This investigation will include a description of:

-- Eligible investment securities and written statement of policy - How gains, losses and interest calculations are performed - How safekeeping is performed - Audit procedures - Depositors and the deposit and withdrawal requirements
+- Eligible investment securities and written statement of policy - How gains, losses and interest calculations are performed - How safekeeping is performed - Audit procedures

+• Depositors and the deposit and withdrawal requirements